browserengineering/book/book/browsersandweb.md

 The intention of the book is for you to build your own browser as you work through the early chapters.
 Once your browser is up and running, there are endless opportunities to improve performance or add features.
-Many of the exercises at the ends of the chapters are suggestions of feature enhancements that are similar to ones that come up in real browsers.
-We encourage you to try the exercises - adding these features is one of the most fun parts!
+Many of the exercises at the ends of the chapters are suggested feature enhancements that are similar to ones that come up in real browsers.
+We encourage you to try the exercises---adding these features is one of the most fun parts of browser development!
 It’s also a lot of fun (and very satisfying) to compare your browser with a real one, or see how many websites you can successfully render.

-In my view, the browser is an essential part of computing.
-This chapter demonstrated some of the depth and history of the web and browsers, but only in really understanding how a browser works will you really appreciate and understand its beauty and power fully.
-I hope you come away from this book with a deeper sense of this beauty - how it works, its relationship to the culture and history of computing, what it’s like to be someone building a browser.
+The browser is an essential part of computing, and this chapter gave evidence of that fact, along with a flavor of the depth and history of the web and browsers.
+However, only by really understanding how a browser works will you really appreciate and understand its beauty and power fully.
+I hope you come away from this book with a deeper sense of this beauty---how it works, its relationship to the culture and history of computing and information, what it’s like to be someone building a browser.
 But most of all, I hope you can connect all of that to you, your career in software and computers, and the future.
-After all, It’s up to you to invent and discover what comes next!
+After all, it’s up to you to invent and discover what comes next!